Grow Your Accounting Business Online With WordPress

 - Structuring a self-managed retirement fund

-You can also create a series of educational articles that will help your readers understand accounting services, such as software accounting, tax accounting, tax planning for small business, reducing business debt, financial concepts made simple, etc.
+You can also create a series of educational articles that will help your prospective clients understand accounting services, such as software accounting, small business accounting, tax planning for small business, reducing business debt, understanding accounting conventions, etc.

-Remember to include keywords and terminology in your articles that your prospective clients would search for online.
+Remember to include keywords in your content that prospective clients would search for.

 We recommend subscribing to our Content Marketing Email Training Series.
-You will receive a comprehensive series of training emails with actionable information and practical tips that will teach exactly how to drive more traffic to your website, save money creating high-quality content for your visitors and grow your business online using content marketing.
+You will receive a comprehensive series of training emails with actionable information and practical tips that will teach exactly how to drive more traffic to your website, save money creating useful content for your visitors and grow your business online using content marketing strategies.
 It’s not only a great course with loads of useful information, it’s also 100% FREE!

-Improving your website’s user experience (generally referred to as UX) will help you keep visitors coming back and using your site.
-This section will show you different ways to improve visitor engagement and UX.
+Improving your website’s user experience (often referred to as UX) helps to keep visitors coming back and using your site.
+This section will show you ways you can improve your visitor engagement and UX.

-If you provide useful content, other businesses will want to syndicate your content.
+If you provide content that adds value to others, other businesses may want to syndicate your content to their visitors.

 - All of your updates are in one place